 Mr. Thorson joined the SPCPA Math department in 2014.
 He earned his B. A. in Mathematics from the University of Minnesota in 2009 and is currently working on his Masters of Mathematics Education.
 He holds a Minnesota teaching license in 5 – 12 Mathematics Teaching.
-Prior to working at SPCPA, he worked as a tutor at the McNamara Academic Center at the University of Minnesota, as well as two years as a tutor at Mathnasium in Plymouth.
+Prior to working at SPCPA, he worked as a tutor at the McNamara Academic Center at the University of Minnesota, Columbia Heights School, and at Mathnasium in Plymouth.
 Mr. Thorson spends his free time playing hockey as a goalie, practicing yoga, and plays cello with the Minnesota Philharmonic Orchestra.

 Kristin Westby, Spanish Teacher

-Ms. Westby began teaching in the Modern Languages department at SPCPA as a Spanish instructor in 2013.
+Ms. Westby began teaching in the World Language department at SPCPA as a Spanish instructor in 2013.
 She currently teaches Advanced Placement Spanish and Spanish 2.
 Ms. Westby received her B.A. in Spanish with a minor in Education and an endorsement in English Language Learning (ELL) from Luther College.
 Her Minnesota teaching license is valid for both K-12 Spanish and ELL.
 She spent a semester in college at La Pontificia Universidad Catolica del Peru.
 Before joining the SPCPA faculty she worked with Putney Student Travel and National Geographic Student Expeditions as the director of Peru programming.
 Ms. Westby has teaching experience in Wisconsin, Iowa, Indiana and Nevada, and has led community service trips to Peru and Costa Rica.
 Together with the World Language department, she is coordinating a travel program for SPCPA students.